-Alex Bartholomew, Composition, Voice, French Horn, Saxophone
+Alex Bartholomew, Baroque Saxphone Ensemble, Composition, Voice, French Horn

-Alex is a rising sophomore at Vassar College in Poughkeepsie, New York studying music and physics.
+Alex is a rising senior at Vassar College in Poughkeepsie, New York studying music and physics.
 He lives in Warner, New Hampshire and is returning for his second year as a teacher and counselor at the Lake Winni Music Camp, although he also attended as a camper for many years before.

 Alex has studied saxophone for ten years, French horn for five, and voice for four, and has been involved for many years with orchestral, band, and choral ensembles at school and in the community, both as a performer and a conductor.
 He has been composing, arranging, and studying music theory since middle school and is the author of several works across genres, including a piano quartet that earned him recognition at the 2015 NAfME Eastern Division Conference.

-Teresa Dancewicz Helmers, Piano & Accompanist
+Teresa Dancewicz Helmers, Piano, Piano Duets

 Teresa Dancewicz Helmers is currently a student studying music at Clark University.
 She has studied classical piano with Noelle Beaudin since she was eleven and began attending Lake Winni Music camp when she was twelve.
 After years of studying, she began teaching her own piano students at Clark University this past year.
 This summer she will continue to teach a few students in New Hampshire.